Disney World Tickets How Much in 2023?

 The Expiry column in the price table is the number of days the tickets are valid including the start day.
 Therefore taking the example of a three day ticket, it is valid over a period of five days.

-The Park Hopper costs an additional $60 to $80 (from $27.50 for Florida Residents) on top of the 1 Park Per Day ticket and allows you to visit more than one of the four theme parks on each day of your ticket.
+The Park Hopper would cost more in comparison to the 1 Park Per Day ticket.
+This is because it allows you to visit more than one theme park on each day of your ticket.

 Park Hopper Plus Option

-The Park Hopper Plus option (originally called Water Park Fun & More) costs an additional $80 to $100 ($20 more than the normal Park Hopper) but adds extra visits to your holiday.
+The Park Hopper Plus option (originally called Water Park Fun & More) would cost more than your normal Park Hopper) but adds extra visits to your holiday.

 With the Park Hopper Plus Option, you also have access to:

-- the two water parks, Disney’s Blizzard Beach Water Park and Disney’s Typhoon Lagoon Water Park
+- two water parks, Disney’s Blizzard Beach Water Park and Disney’s Typhoon Lagoon Water Park

 - ESPN Wide World of Sports Complex (excludes ticketed events)

-- two miniature golf courses, Disney’s Fantasia Gardens Miniature Golf Course and Disney’s Winter Summerland Miniature Golf Course (before 4 p.m.)
+- Disney’s Fantasia Gardens Miniature Golf Course and † Disney’s Winter Summerland Miniature Golf Course (after 4 p.m.)

 Each visit counts as one access and the number of accesses is the same as the number of days on your ticket with the exception of a one day ticket which gives you two accesses.